Skip to main content

 Your partner's financial history may be water under the bridge, but are you on the same page about how you want to handle things going forward?

-Are you spenders or savers?
+Are you a spender or a saver?

 You probably already have an idea if your significant other is a spender or a saver.
-So, after asking the question, maybe ask another one: “why?”
+So, after asking the question, maybe ask another one: "Why?"

 How do you spend discretionary money?

-Is a gym membership essential for your well-being?
-What about those high-end hair products and your daily vanilla soy latte?
+What things do you consider to be essential versus nonessential?
+Is gym membership essential for your well-being?
+What about those streaming service, luxury handbags or your daily vanilla soy latte?

 Do you think we should pay off credit card balances each month or carry a balance?

-Due to high credit card interest, let’s hope your partner’s answer is to pay it off each month, if you have the funds.
+Due to high credit card interest, let's hope your partner's answer is to pay it off each month, if you have the funds.
+This is crucial for long-term financial health.

 What relationships have you already established with financial professionals?

-If you’ve developed a trusted relationship with a financial professional, see if your future spouse is OK with working with them together.
+If you've developed a trusted relationship with a financial professional, see if your future spouse is OK with working with them too.
 If you don't already work with a financial professional, consider it after the wedding.

 Define your roles